 - Open the Serial Monitor of Arduino IDE by click Tool-> Serial Monitor.
 Or tap the Ctrl+Shift+M key at the same time. if there is nothing wrong, you should get a temperature reading like this:

-Wonder how other temperature sensors like the DS18B20 or BME280 and many more compares to the DHT temperature sensor?
-Check out our other guide here!
+Wonder how other temperature sensors like the DS18B20 or BME280 and many more compare to the DHT temperature sensor?
+Check out our other guides here!